CipherEnigma/cp/README.md

-# ChatSphere
+# Mockly
-An AI Saas based chatbot built with MERN stack
+An AI Saas interview platform built with Next.js,Tailwind, Vapi and Firebase